When testing, bias can occur for various individuals at different stages, manifesting in endlessly surprising ways.

 Call it gut instinct, call it intuition, call it an inkling – either way, your own thoughts about the way something should be done are not necessarily the way other people think it should be done.

-One website’s UX case study on how they got 60,000 conversions purely by making a button green is terrific for them, but it doesn’t mean your website will experience the same results.
-It’s a different product, with a different audience.
+One organization may claim they improved conversions by a large percentage by making a button green, but it doesn’t mean your website will experience the same results.
+It’s a different product with a different audience.

-Similarly, if something is established as ‘best practice’ in one industry, it doesn’t mean it translates to another, and best practice has a habit of becoming defunct rather quickly.
+Similarly, if something is established as a "best practice" in one industry, it doesn’t mean it translates to another.
+Plus, best practices change all the time.

 A mental model is a tangible description of the way someone thinks something should work in the real world.
 Here’s a diagram of a mental model from Boxes and Arrows representing how someone might get up in the morning…

-Each of these behaviours within the model are individual to that person, and won’t necessarily translate identically to someone else.
+Each of these behaviors within the model is individual to that person and won’t necessarily translate identically to someone else.

 The purpose of user testing is to observe real-life interactions between a human being and your product, be it physical or digital.
 But this won’t be a pure observation if the tester has preconceived notions of how things should be, either through their own bias or the bias you’ve projected onto them.
 Bias can cloud the results of your test.

 This also means that the user – i.e. your audience and your customer – isn’t the central focus of the experience.
-If you’ve bought in to UX testing and believe it’s the right path to improving your experience, then imposing the bias of yourself, your stakeholders or the HiPPO in the room will sway the results in a terribly non-user-centred manner.
+If you’ve bought in to UX testing and believe it’s the right path to improving your experience, then you have to be careful of your own bias.

-Gut instinct is fine to a small degree, as is expert opinion and experience, however none of this can be backed up without honest to goodness user research and testing, because without this, your product could turn into a big expensive waste of time.
+Gut instinct is fine to a small degree, as is expert opinion and experience, however none of this can be backed up without user research and testing.

 Unmoderated testing takes away the influence of others and removes outside distractions.
 People using your product are in their own natural environment, on their own with their own personal device, and best of all – comfortable.
 Certainly more comfortable than being sat in a lab, across from a ‘company representative’, being scrutinised on every decision you make.